 If you think being a corporate event emcee is no different from a regular performance (or that any “funny guy” at work can do it), think again.
-Being an effective emcee requires a distinct skill set.
+Being an effective master of ceremonies requires a distinct skill set.
 Think about it…as the emcee, you set the tone for the entire event.
 You have to be able to cut or expand your planned material on the fly, often based on circumstances you have no control over, such as a last minute agenda change or technical problems.
 All in all, it’s a stressful role, and you have to pull it off with ease.

 Unfortunately, many people believe that anyone can emcee an corporate event – that the funny guy at the office can handle the role or that any entertainer can jump in and do it.
 Such a mindset does not give the role of emcee the respect it deserves.
 No wonder so many emcees do an average job at best.